 Why does it happen?

-There could be many reasons a person becomes abusive towards another.
+There could be many reasons a person becomes abusive towards another such as witnessing their own parents abusive relationship with each other or they are a victim of abuse themselves.
 Often its because of one’s fears and insecurities.
-Someone who is feeling not good enough will fear losing their partner because of what they believe they’re lacking.
-If they lose their partner than what he or she believes is true in their mind.
+Someone who feels they’re not good enough will fear losing their partner because of what they believe they’re lacking.
+If they lose their partner than what he or she believes is more true in their mind.

 This underlying fear creates jealousy, a need for attention, and a constant reassurance.
-He or she needs to know what their partner is doing, who they’re with, or if they cheating.
+He or she needs to know what their partner is doing.
+Who are they with?
+Are they cheating?
 Some will become jealous of family members or friends because they feel they are losing your attention.
-If you express your frustrations or anger, your partner may often take it personally and become defensive because again, they believe you’re saying they’re not worthy.
+If you express your frustrations or anger, your partner may often take it personally and become defensive.
+Again, they believe you’re saying they’re not worthy.
 Sometimes project his or her feelings on to you and make you feel you’re not worthy.

 Of course, this pattern leads to a self-fulfilling prophecy.
 One’s insecurities creates a need for control but causes stress, fear, anger, and resentment in their partner.
 After some time, the partner has had enough and ends the relationship, reinforcing their very fear.

 It’s common that you experience a pattern of escalation followed by apologies, promises to change, compliments, or gifts.
-This is call the Honeymoon Phase.
-Instead of it occurring only in the beginning of a relationship, it occurs after each escalated argument.
-And it is brief before tension and escalation arise again.
-Pretty soon, escalation occurs without any honeymoon phase at all.
+This is call the Honeymoon phase.
+It occurs in the beginning of a relationship and after each intense argument.
+This is where it becomes confusing.
+It may also help to answer the question you’re may already be asking yourself.
+“Why do I go back?”
+The Honeymoon phase is often brief before tension rises again and pretty soon, escalation occurs without any Honeymoon phase at all.

 How can I get help?

-Here is a list of resources local to San Diego as well as national resources for you that will provide tips on a safety plan, suggested places to go, as well as undisclosed shelters.
-Please consider researching this information on someone else’s devices if your partner is one to check your internet history, phone, etc. Maybe devices of a family member, friend, or public library.
+Here is a list of resources local to San Diego and National resources for you that will provide more information.
+They provide tips on a safety plan and suggested places to go including undisclosed shelters.
+Please consider researching this information on someone else’s devices if your partner is one to check your internet history, phone, etc. Maybe devices of a family member, friend, or at a public library.
 These phone numbers are 24 hours.